yorrickm/sdk-unity/unity/README.md

 1. Import the roar unity sdk into your project
 2. Create a Roar empty Game Object
-3. Attach the RoarIO.cs file to the Game Object
+3. Attach the Roar.cs file to the Game Object
-4. For frequent use, make the IRoarIO interface a member of your game class(es) and assign it via GetComponent()
+4. For frequent use, make the IRoar interface a member of your game class(es) and assign it via GetComponent()
 5. Set the IXMLNodeFactory.instance
 6. Set the roar game name (you will need to create a game via the roar admin website)
 7. Configure roar sdk event handlers and callbacks
-8. Update your application to make calls to the roar server via the sdk interface IRoarIO
+8. Update your application to make calls to the roar server via the sdk interface IRoar

 For a simple example of using the roar unity sdk, you can try our augmented version of the Unity AngryBots tech demo.